 After passing the AWS examinations, candidates must recertify their skills every three years.
 This makes sense in a fast-moving security environment, and recertification should be added to cloud security plans.

-AWS also offers very basic training materials on security best practices.
-This introduces potential candidates to course materials and covers a lot of valuable ground.
-Participants can attend virtual classes that fit neatly into work schedules, although in-person training is sometimes available.
+AWS also offers fundamental training materials on security best practices.
+This introduces potential candidates to course materials and covers a wide range of valuable topics.
+Participants can attend virtual classes that fit neatly into their work schedules, although in-person training may also be available.

 Secure access to AWS with NordLayer

 Cloud environment security is a core aspect of modern cybersecurity.
-Vast amounts of confidential data reside in the cloud, creating new data security risks.
+Vast amounts of confidential data reside in the cloud, creating new risks for data security.
 DevOps teams collaborate via cloud resources, while companies communicate via SaaS tools.
 Both cloud resources offer tempting targets for attackers.

 NordLayer offers cloud-based tools that go beyond traditional security solutions.
 Customers can create site-to-site VPN connections with AWS Transit.
-This encrypts traffic from end to end, protecting data locally and on the cloud.
+This encrypts traffic from end to end, protecting data locally and in the cloud.

 Our IP allowlisting (whitelisting) tools let you approve authenticated devices and block everything else.
 Create a dedicated secure connection for a NordLayer private gateway, with minimal access for outsiders.